India Catalina: History

 The name "india (the indian) Catalina" appeared in a letter sent for Pedro de Heredia to King Carlos V in 1533.
 Her indigenous name was never mentioned in the documents.

+According to the Colombian drama series "La reina de Indias y el conquistador" (The Queen and the Conqueror), her indigenous names are Katalydeyewua and Kaitegua.

 Monument

 The monument to India Catalina was sculpted by Eladio Gil Zambrana and presented to the public in 1974.
 Small scale replicas are used in the Cartagena Film Festival awards.